realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - `DomainInfo`
       - `AccountInfo` - Handles library account details for the `User`, like fines, status, max books, etc.
         - Note: NO BOOKS TRACKED HERE, only account details and limits for a `User` for all Libraries in the system.
-      - `Bookinfo`    - Handles book details, like title, author, source library, etc.
+      - `BookInfo`    - Handles book details, like title, author, source library, etc.
       - `UserInfo`    - Handles user details, like name, email, books held, can give books to other users, etc.
       - `LibraryInfo` - Handles library details, lists of books on hand, users registered to it, checking books in and out,